Presidential hopefuls in Senate say impeachment comes first

-With just over six weeks remaining until the first-in-the-nation caucuses in Iowa, Democrats have precious little time remaining to make their mark on the electorate in the early primary states -- and those in the Senate are already preparing to spend at least two weeks in Washington and off the campaign trail in early January for the impeachment proceedings.
+With just over six weeks remaining until the first-in-the-nation caucuses in Iowa, Democrats have precious little time remaining to make their mark on the electorate in the early primary states -- and those in the Senate are already preparing to spend two to three weeks in Washington and off the campaign trail in mid-January for the impeachment proceedings.

 This could give candidates who don’t have a day job -- like former Vice President Joe Biden and outgoing South Bend, Indiana, Mayor Pete Buttigieg -- an advantage in key early states, as other leading candidates, like Sens.
 Elizabeth Warren and Bernie Sanders, are stuck in Washington.
 Some of the senators’ teams are already planning creative ways to keep their campaigns humming along in the states, while others who don’t have to be in Washington, like former Massachusetts Gov. Deval Patrick, are strategizing how to take advantage of the time on the trail.